jngooev/Use-R-to-Leveraging-Smart-Device-Usage-Data-for-Data-Driven-Marketing-Strategy/README.md

 ## Business Task:

- he business task for Bellabeat is to unlock new growth opportunities by leveraging data from smart device usage.
+The business task for Bellabeat is to unlock new growth opportunities by leveraging data from smart device usage.
 They want to identify trends and patterns in order to gain valuable insights and develop a data-driven marketing strategy.

 ## Data Preparation: